-Mishawaka Mayor Dave Wood will deliver his State of the City address on Monday night, February 18th.
-The State of the City address is set for 7:00 pm in the Council Chambers after the Common Council meeting.
+Mishawaka Mayor Dave Wood will deliver his State of the City address on Monday night, February 17th.
+The State of the City address will immediately follow the Common Council Meeting which starts at 7:00pm and will take place in the Council Chambers.

 The theme that will be highlighted for this year’s address is “Our Formula for Success”.
 Mayor Wood will be talking about the City of Mishawaka’s infrastructure and improvements.
 The Mayor will focus on our livable community, quality of service and the quality of life in the City of Mishawaka.

 Mishawaka's Code Enforcement Department would like to take this opportunity to thank those citizens who continue to maintain their sidewalks by regularly removing snow from them.
 Snow shoveling can be a chore however sidewalks are considered a public right-of-way and there are many people who utilize them.
 Snow accumulation on sidewalks is especially hazardous to children and the elderly.

 Please be neighborly!
 Be mindful of your neighbors who may be elderly or physically unable to shovel their walks and drives.
 An act of kindness goes a long way.

 Christmas is a joyous time of year for many families, but for some, who have trouble paying their rent and utilities every month, it’s just a reminder of how bad things are.
 No money for a Christmas meal or coats and shoes for their children, let alone the toys they would like to buy.
 Year after year, this community steps in to help these families by donating to The Salvation Army Christmas Campaign.

 Cpl.
 Jennifer Wilson was presented with the Lifesaving Award by Mayor David Wood and Mishawaka Police Chief Ken Witkowski.